dropbox/dropbox-sdk-dotnet/README.md

    - Visual Studio 2013 or above.
    - Python 2.7 or above.
    - [Optional] Sandcastle Help File Builder installed (https://github.com/EWSoftware/SHFB/releases).
 This is only required for doc generation.
+   - [Optional] Visual Studio 2017 or above.
+This is required to generate .Net Standard package

 2. Clone the repository and update submodules.
    ```